International Midwifery Pre-registration Program (IMPP)

 The IMPP is intended for experienced internationally educated midwives who are fluent in English and have practiced midwifery within the past 10 years.

-Note: The IMPP can only accept applications between February 4, 2019 to May 1, 2019.
-Please consult the website after February 4 for all current information about the 2019/20 IMPP, including important dates, deadlines, program costs, policies, and admission requirements and processes before applying.
+Note: The IMPP can only accept applications between February 4, 2020 to April 30, 2020.
+Before applying, please consult the website after February 4 for all current information about the IMPP 2020/21, including important dates, deadlines, program costs, policies, and admission requirements and processes before applying.